redhat-ai-dev/ai-lab-template/skeleton/techdoc/docs/index.md

 # **Model & Model Server Information**

 {%- if values.customModelAndModelServerSelected %}
 You chose to provide your own model server.
-As part of providing your own server you have to provide a useable model.
+As part of providing your own server, you have to provide a useable model.
 The following model name is accessible through your model server endpoint:

 - ${{ values.customModelName }}